duuuuuuuuuuuusty/Doubtbox/readme.md

 **Save Preferences** will appear if the shoutbox is configured to use server-side profile fields as preference storage.
 This button will attempt to save the user's current settings for the doubtbox (name, avatar, volume level, channel, font-size, and doubtbox dimensions) to the supplied profile field.

 **[edit] and [X]** are functional to, and appear only for, administrator accounts (by default, user group 4 - change in CSS).
 These buttons allow staff to delete messages (with a confirmation dialogue), or edit messages including avatar, text content, name, and/or channel.
 Timestamps cannot be changed without navigating to */act=Shoutbox* and manually editing the timestamp variable.

+**Send** predictably sends the message, so long as the message field has content.
+While the message field has focus, the enter key will also send a message.